bertomartin/nickjj.github.io/_posts/2016-06-10-dockerize-a-flask-celery-and-redis-application-with-docker-compose.md

 By default Docker Compose will look for an `.env` file in the same directory as your `docker-compose.yml` file.

-We can set various environment files here, and you can even add your custom environment variables here too if your application uses ENV variables.
+We can set various environment variables here, and you can even add your custom environment variables here too if your application uses ENV variables.

 ```sh